A5hleyRich/delightful-downloads/README.md

 ## Development

 Development should be performed on the __develop__ branch.
 After cloning the __develop__ branch to your local machine you should run:

+`npm install`

+This will build the required CSS files.